jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 ### SSC03

 **Observation: A shared object has a field with a name which indicates user related data.**
-**Problem:** A shared/singleton object like Spring @Component is shared among users.
-User related data in such a component will be shared among users accessing it at about the same time.
+**Problem:** A shared/singleton object like Spring @Component is shared among users and so are its fields.
+User related data fields in such a component will be shared among users accessing it at about the same time.
 Therefore, this data can mix-up: a user can access data of another user, which is really bad.
 **Solution:**
 * Do *not* put the user related data in a shared component.
 Use a POJO, think about scope.
-* If the field does not actually reference user data, change to a proper name e.g.
+* If the field does not actually reference user data, change to a name which does not indicate user data e.g.
-``private OrderHandler handleOrders;`` to ``private OrderHandler orderHandler;``
+``private OrderHandler handleOrders;`` rename to: ``private OrderHandler orderHandler;``
+The last word as noun is assumed to be the entity, so handleOrders is assumes to be order objects which typically is user related data.
+A handler is not.
 **Rule name:** AvoidUserDataInSharedObjects
-**Details:** The regular expression for matching the name of the field:
+**Details:** The regular expression for matching the name of the field assumed to be user data:
 ``User[Id|Ref|Reference]*$|Customer[Id|Ref|Reference]*$|Session[Id|Ref|Reference]*$|Order[Id|Ref|Reference|List]*$|Account[Id|Ref|Reference|List]*$|Transaction[Id|Ref|Reference|List]*$|Contract[Id|Ref|Reference|List]*$``
 **Example:**
 ````java